github/backup-utils/README.md

 This repository includes backup and recovery utilities for [GitHub Enterprise][1].

-**Note**: the [GitHub Enterprise version requirements](docs/requirements.md#github-enterprise-version-requirements) have changed starting with backup utilities (backup-utils) v2.13.0.
+**Note**: the [GitHub Enterprise version requirements](docs/requirements.md#github-enterprise-version-requirements) have changed starting with Backup Utilities (backup-utils) v2.13.0.

 ### Features

-The backup utilities implement a number of advanced capabilities for backup hosts, built on top of the backup and restore features already included in GitHub Enterprise.
+The Backup Utilities implement a number of advanced capabilities for backup hosts, built on top of the backup and restore features already included in GitHub Enterprise.